Thylane Blondeau Stuns In Tight Black Jeans While At Disneyland Paris

-Thylane Blondeau, the model who was dubbed the most beautiful girl in the world at just ten-years-old, recently shared some pictures of a trip to Disneyland Paris.
-The French 18-year-old posted four pictures in total, and fans were loving the sweet snaps.
+Thylane Blondeau, the French model who was dubbed the most beautiful girl in the world at just ten-years-old, recently shared some pictures of a trip to Disneyland Paris.
+The 18-year-old posted four pictures in total, and fans seemed to love the sweet snaps.

-Due to the crisp November chill, Thylane made sure to bundle up for her visit.
-She wore a practical dark blue puffer jacket with black accents at the shoulders and a trendy oversized silver zipper.
+Due to the crisp November chill, Thylane bundled up for her visit.
+She wore a dark blue puffer jacket with black accents at the shoulders and a trendy oversized silver zipper.
 She completed the look with a pair of tight black jeans that showcased her long and lean legs.
-In addition, a hint of ankle-high boots with a shearling lining can be seen in the second picture.
+In addition, a hint of ankle-high boots with shearling lining can be seen in the second picture.

 Thylane kept the rest of her look simple.
-Her accessories consisted of a pair of dangling earrings, some simple studs in her ear cartilage, and a ring on her middle finger.
+Her accessories consisted of dangling earrings and simple studs and a ring on her middle finger.
 She wore little — if any — makeup, letting her natural beauty shine through.
-She also kept her light brown looks looking natural with a classic blowout.
+She also kept her light brown locks looking natural with a classic blowout.

 Despite the cold weather, Thylane still decided to treat herself with a vanilla ice cream pop with a chocolate and almond shell.
-However, the dessert was not her only accessory: she also showcased a cute pink teddy bear as her Disneyland companion, and proudly displayed him in all four of the shots.
+However, the dessert was not her only accessory: she also showcased a cute pink teddy bear as her Disneyland companion and proudly displayed him in all four of the shots.
 The stuffed animal appeared to be Lots-o’-Huggin’ Bear, known as Lotso, from the Disney-Pixar film Toy Story 3.

 The pictures were all taken in the same location: in front of a large green door that read “Studio 1.”
 In the first picture, Thylane wrapped up her teddy in her jacket as she chicly looked to the side while tossing her hair.
 The second picture was an artistic black and white shot, taken farther back where again Thylane protects the stuffed animal in her puffer jacket.